 (2) Committee composition and term.
 The TRC may consist of up to 9 persons appointed for 3-year, staggered terms by and serving at the pleasure of the Director.
-The TRC may include onsite wastewater treatment experts from local government, the department, equipment manufacturers, consultants, installers and pumpers and other persons with technical or scientific knowledge applicable to the onsite program.
+The TRC may include onsite wastewater treatment experts from local government, DEQ, equipment manufacturers, consultants, installers and pumpers and other persons with technical or scientific knowledge applicable to the onsite program.

 (3) Chair.
 The Director will approve the chair of the TRC for a term determined by the Director.

 (4) Meeting frequency.
-The department may convene the TRC as necessary and reimburse members for reasonable expenses in accordance with department policy.
+DEQ may convene the TRC as necessary and reimburse members for reasonable expenses in accordance with DEQ policy.

 (5) Staffing.
-The department will provide the necessary technical, engineering, and clerical staff and services for the TRC to fulfill its responsibilities in a timely, professional, informed, and responsible manner.
+DEQ will provide the necessary technical, engineering, and clerical staff and services for the TRC to fulfill its responsibilities in a timely, professional, informed, and responsible manner.

 Stat.
 Auth.: ORS 454.625 & 468.020 Stats.
 Implemented: ORS 454.775 Hist.: DEQ 27-1994, f.& cert. ef.
 11-15-94; DEQ 11-2004, f.
 12-22-04, cert. ef.
 3-1-05